Markovian dynamics for a quantum/classical system and quantum trajectories: Hybrid dynamics and stochastic differential equations

 \subsection{Probabilities and instruments}

-A key point in the trajectory formulation is that the physical probabilities of Sec.\ \ref{sec:nprob} can be expressed by means of instruments, which are linear maps (see Def.\ \ref{def:instr}); in this way the linearity of a quantum theory is respected.
-The SME \eqref{nonlinearSME} can not include arbitrary non-linearities: it is non-linear only due to normalization, and it is connected to a linear SME \eqref{linearSME}.
+A key point in the trajectory formulation is that the physical probabilities of Sec.\ \ref{sec:nprob} can be expressed by means of instruments, which are \emph{completely positive linear maps} (see Def.\ \ref{def:instr}); in this way the linearity of a quantum theory is respected.
+The SME \eqref{nonlinearSME} can not include arbitrary non-linearities: it is non-linear only due to normalization and the change of probability; moreover, it is connected to the linear SME \eqref{linearSME}.

-\subsubsection{The stochastic map}
+\subsubsection{The stochastic map.}

 By varying the initial condition in \eqref{linearSME}, we have that the linear SME defines a linear map on the trace class.
 As in Proposition \ref{prop:clpr}, $X^x(t) $ is the solution of the stochastic equation \eqref{Xprocess} starting at $x$.
-Then, we consider the linear SME with the process $X^x(t) $ inside its coefficients \eqref{randomcoeff}; so, the random coefficients $\Lcal_t$, $L_{kt}$, $J_t(u)$ in \eqref{linearSME} are fixed and the equation is linear in the initial quantum state.
+Then, we consider the linear SME with the process $X^x(t) $ inside its coefficients \eqref{LtJt}; so, the random coefficients $\Lcal_t$, $L_{kt}$, $J_t(u)$ in \eqref{linearSME} are fixed and the equation is linear in the initial quantum state.

 Let us denote by $\Lambda^{r,x}_{t\;*}[\rho]$, $t\geq r$, the solution of \eqref{linearSME} with $\rho$ as initial condition at time $r$; by construction, $\Lambda^{r,x}_{t\;*}$ is a random, completely positive, linear map on $\Tscr(\Hscr)$.
 Let $\Lambda^{r,x}_t$ \marginlabel{$\Lambda^{r,x}_t$} be the adjoint map on $\Bscr(\Hscr)$; its properties are collected in the following proposition.